ionux/doc/talk.md

  On the byte level, the string is prefixed by it's length in bytes, allowing the parser to handle dynamic length strings.
  In human readable representations this is implicitly happening all the time, but will be omitted mostly for clarity.

-  - If the length of the string is <= 75, simply prefix the string with it's length.
+ * If the length of the string is <= 75, simply prefix the string with it's length.
-  - If the length of the string is <= 255, the indicator is: "OP_PUSHDATA1 <length; uint8>"
+ * If the length of the string is <= 255, the indicator is: "OP_PUSHDATA1 <length; uint8>"
-  - If the length of the string is <= 65535, the indicator is: "OP_PUSHDATA2 <length; uint16>"
+ * If the length of the string is <= 65535, the indicator is: "OP_PUSHDATA2 <length; uint16>"
-  - If the length of the string is <= 2^64-1, the indicator is: "OP_PUSHDATA4 <length; uint64>"
+ * If the length of the string is <= 2^64-1, the indicator is: "OP_PUSHDATA4 <length; uint64>"

-  The last is forbidden by network relues at this time, it's just not useful right now!
+  The last is forbidden by network rules at this time, it's just not useful right now!

-  The trick here is to use the opcode that lets you encode the minimal amount of data, but can still contain your string.
+  The trick here is to use the opcode that lets you encode the least amount of data, but can still fit your string.

 # Simple examples 1
  1 1 OP_ADD 2 OP_EQUAL